 Two significant changes are taking place.
 It is advent of Intelligent Malware; second is Virtualization of Democracy.
 Together it spell doom for today’s monolith software and general-purpose computer science.
 However, the science of Church-Turing Thesis discovered in 1936, mathematically deconstructs these threats, preventing corruption and crime by replacing digital dictatorships and unfair privileges with democratic alternatives.

-Kenneth J. Hamer-Hodges wrote the hardened security code for the first Capability Based Computer called PP250.
-He explores the hiatus and the solution to cyber security by comparing and contrasting the Church-Turing Thesis with several Capability Limited Computers including the Abacus, the Slide Rule, Charles Babbage’s flawless engines, and the PP250 recast as a Church-Turing Machine.
+Kenneth J. Hamer-Hodges wrote the hardened security code for Capability Based Computer called PP250.
+He explores the hiatus and the solution to cyber security by comparing and the contrasting Church-Turing Thesis with in several Capability Limited Computers including that Abacus, the Slide Rule, Charles Babbage’s flawless engines, and the PP250 recast as Church-Turing Machine.

-These machines detect and prevent computer errors and cyber-crimes to pass the test of time, allowing 21st Century Digital Democracy of the people, by the people and for the people to thrive, unthreatened by monopolies, dictatorships, false news, and software corruption.
+These machines detect and prevent computer errors and cyber-crimes to pass these test of time, allowing 21st Century Digital Democracy of people, by people and for people to thrive, unthreatened by monopolies, dictatorships, false news, and software corruption.

-- Capers Jones III is an author, and expert on software engineering, software quality, function point cost estimation and an advisor on software quality to the governments of South Korea and Malaysia.
+- Capers Jones III is author, and expert on software engineering, software quality, function point cost estimation and an advisor on software quality to governments of South Korea and Malaysia.

 - Peter Venton – OBE, BSc, CEng, MIET – former Major Program Review Chairman for HMG UK.